NIBRAS-N/Competitve-Programming/Dynamic Programming/Understing Dynamic Programming.md

-# Why Usisng dynamic programming?
+# Why Using dynamic programming?
 ---
 <p>To understand the use of Dynamic programming we need to  see a problem  name fibonacci siries. </p>
 To generate fibonacci siries the c++ code is: